SystemFw/blog/content/staging/paxos-failures.md

 - The processes are assumed to be running the protocol correctly, and will not act maliciously.
 Similarly, messages won't be tampered with.
-In technical jargon, there are no _Byzantine faults_, which is actually an acceptable tradeoff for most systems, with the notable exception of blockchains.
+In technical jargon, there are no _Byzantine faults_, which is actually an acceptable tradeoff for most systems, with the exception of blockchains.

 ## The Paxos Algorithm